What a weekend.

 For a little more than two months, bettors in Washington, DC, have been stuck with a single, not-very-impressive legal sports betting platform.

-Fortunately, William Hill strolled into town and provided the first alternative.
+Fortunately, Caesars Sportsbook strolled into town and provided the first alternative.

 The veteran operator soft-launched a temporary retail sportsbook in the box office of Capital One Arena, home to the likes of the NBA’s Washington Wizards and NHL’s Washington Capitals.